 If you do not want to lose control of your money, we have more on Medicaid planning options on this webpage.
 The basic answer is that you can:

 - Your basic estate planning.
 Make sure you have a good estate plan, such as creating a revocable living trust and a great durable power of attorney prepared by a Florida elder law attorney.
+These documents will allow your assets to be protected by a good elder law attorney, even in a crisis.

 More Information on Asset Protection Trusts